 Whilst the Head should ensure that the policies and procedures adopted, particularly those concerning referrals of cases of suspected abuse and neglect, are understood and followed by all staff, and the Trustees are ultimately responsible for ensuring staff are competent, supported and regularly reviewed in relation to safeguarding, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility should not be delegated.

 Full details of the DSL's role can be found at Annex C of KCSIE.

-'WHISTLEBLOWING' PROCEDURE / CONCERNS ABOUT SAFEGUARDING PRACTICES IN SCHOOL
+'WHISTLEBLOWING' PROCEDURE / CONCERNS ABOUT SAFEGUARDING PRACTICES IN THE COLLEGE

-All staff (including Trustees, supply staff, agency staff and volunteers) should be aware of their duty to raise concerns, where they exist, about the management of Child Protection in School, which may include the attitude or actions of colleagues.
-The School aims to ensure there is a culture of safety and raising concerns and an attitude of 'it could happen here'.
+All staff (including Trustees, supply staff, agency staff and volunteers) should be aware of their duty to raise concerns, where they exist, about the management of Child Protection in College, which may include the attitude or actions of colleagues.
+The College aims to ensure there is a culture of safety and raising concerns and an attitude of 'it could happen here'.

-If staff have safeguarding concerns about another staff member (including supply staff, agency staff, volunteers and contractors), then this should be referred to the Head in the first instance.
+If staff have safeguarding concerns about another staff member (including supply staff, agency staff, volunteers and contractors), then this should be referred to the Head.
 Where there are concerns about the Head, this should be referred to the Chair of Trustees.
 In the event of allegations of abuse being made against the Head, staff are referred to the procedures below regarding managing allegations of abuse against staff (including supply staff, agency staff, volunteers, and contractors) and refer the matter directly to the LADO.

-Where staff have concerns about poor or unsafe practices and potential failures in the School's safeguarding systems, these should be raised in accordance with the School's whistleblowing procedures and may also report concerns directly to Children's Social Care.
-They will be considered to have acted as a responsible citizen and will not be held accountable for undermining a School decision.
-There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.
+Where staff have concerns about poor or unsafe practices and potential failures in the College's safeguarding systems, these should be raised in accordance with the College's whistleblowing procedures There will be no disciplinary action taken against a member of staff for making such a report provided that it is done in good faith.